 After the Achievements in the Wolf and Bear book.
-Can be done any time by a boy, and count toward Arrow Points after the Wolf or Bear badge have been earned.
-Can be repeated, if boy does his best every time.
+Can be done any time by a Scout, and count toward Arrow Points after the Wolf or Bear badge have been earned.
+Can be repeated, if a Scout does his best every time.

 Friends of Scouting.
 Donations to support the camps, materials, special events, and the professional coordinators who help make Scouting possible.

 A form of cheer, along with Growls, Whoops, and the Disco Mosquito cheer; all done to show appreciation of Cub Scout skits and stunts in place of mundane old “PTA applause”.
 Also, sound made when Wolf tries out hammer.

 Person who gives an hour each week (or more) to help boys grow to be young men of character.
 Sets example by giving back to the community.